iHARP -> Events

 Abstract

-Bring a warm drink and snacks, and join us by the virtual fireside for our last 2023 seminar.
+Bring a warm drink and snacks, and cozy on up to the virtual fireside for our last 2023 Talk Tuesday event.

 Tuesday, November 14, 2023 | 4p – 5p (est) | Dr. Xavier Soria Poma